 A listing of service the individual has rendered to the University of California is displayed in this section.
 This section includes service to University committees, service as a representative of the University, or service to a program that is under the auspices of the University.
+Service to the College is intended to cover service to one of the colleges on the UCSC campus, while Service to the University is meant to cover service to the UC system as a whole.
+For service activities representing UCSC that don't fall into the first five categories in the list below, use Other Service to the Campus.
 All other professional or public activities should instead be placed in the Professional Activity section.
 The preferred format is as follows: [Begin Date] - [End Date] [Entry].
 Begin and end dates should be written out at as a four digit year (YYYY).
 Biobibnet will sort Service records in reverse chronological order by the Begin Date.
 Sort Year can be used to override the default sort.
 For example, the individual may wish to aggregate all currently ongoing service commitments at the top of the list by entering the current year in Sort Year for these records, even though they began at various points in the past.

 The [Entry] field should include all pertinent information about the activity.
 All University Service entries should be sorted into sub-categories by the type of contribution.
 In Biobibnet, this is accomplished by choosing from the following options for the [Type] field in the University Service record:

 |Service to the College||Service to the Department|